NAME

 SUMMARY

-Pheno-Ranker is a lightweight and easily to install tool specifically designed for performing semantic similarity analysis on phenotypic data structured in JSON format, such as Beacon v2 Models or Phenopackets v2.
+Pheno-Ranker is a lightweight, easy-to-install tool for performing semantic similarity analysis on phenotypic data in JSON/YAML formats, including Beacon v2 Models and Phenopackets v2.
+It also supports pre-processed CSV files prepared using the included csv2pheno-ranker utility.

 INSTALLATION